 Even some of the beautiful haunted mansions on this list were on the market for months, even years, and many of their prices dropped by thousands of dollars.
 Some even dropped by millions.
 You could get a great deal on a gorgeous, historic mansion if you buy one that’s haunted.

 Many of the owners of the scariest haunted homes in America have turned the structures into hotels, restaurants or museums.
 If you’re looking for a way to make extra money, you could host overnight stays, paranormal tours and ghost-hunting events.

 If anything, it’ll make your Airbnb listing stand out.
 Just make sure you get the proper permits and take the right safety precautions before letting strangers in your home.

 The Drawbacks Of Buying A Haunted House

-You could miss out on a really great place if you’re determined to move into a house that’s haunted.
-While it’s important to get what you want in a home (even down to the supernatural), it’s important to prioritize your needs and focus on the more mundane aspects of a home.
+You could miss out on a really great place if you’re determined to move into a house that’s said to be haunted.
+While it’s important to get what you want in a home (even down to the supernatural), it’s important to prioritize your needs and focus on the more mundane aspects of a property.

-If you are interested in any of these haunted homes for sale or any other homes for sale in your area, contact a Rocket Homes℠ agent to get more information and schedule a walkthrough.
+If you’re interested in any of these haunted homes or any other homes for sale near you, contact a Rocket Homes℠ agent to get more information and schedule a walkthrough.

 Viewing 1 - 3 of 3

 Unique Homes For Sale In 2022